 1. Make sure you’re claiming the R&D refund.

 It sounds basic, but we can’t say this enough.
-Make sure your R&D activities meet the strict eligibility criteria set down by the Australian Government so you can apply for this tax refund.
+Make sure your R&D activities meet the strict eligibility criteria so you can apply for this tax refund.

-Your research must be classified as either “core R&D” activities (based on principals of science, use proper scientific methods and must create new knowledge) or “supporting R&D” activities, undertaken to advance core R&D. Check out our blog on R&D refund eligibility.
+Your research must be classified as either “core R&D” activities (based on principles of science), use proper scientific methods and create new knowledge) or “supporting R&D” activities undertaken to advance core R&D. Check out our blog on R&D refund eligibility.
 You can also find out more about the R&D tax refund here.

 Apply for an R&D advance.
 When 31 December rolled into 1 January, it not only marked the end of 2019 but the half-way point of the financial year.
 So, get your capital and cash flow moving this year with an R&D advance on your R&D spend to date.
 If you’re eligible for the R&D refund, then you’re eligible to apply for a Radium Advance.

 They say practice makes perfect.
-This is definitely the case when it comes to Radium Advances.
+And it is definitely the case when it comes to Radium Advances.

 The more frequently you bring forward your R&D refund, the more it benefits your business.

 Under the Federal Government’s rules, there’s no annual limit on the number of times businesses can bring forward their R&D refunds.

 on R&D, this financial year can bring forward up to $34,800 of their R&D refund for H2

 Each time you use an R&D advance, it triggers additional refunds, so it makes sense to do this more than once a year.
 With the Radium Quarterly Advance model, you can either increase R&D spend by up to 50% or reduce R&D capital outlay by up to 33%.
 It’s up to you.
 But if you haven’t applied for a Radium Advance this financial year, now is the time.
 With your Q2 Business Activity Statement deadline just around the corner, you’re in the best position to know what your R&D spend is so far this year.